kiana-S/numidr/docs/Transforms.md

 # Transforms

-In code that works with linear algebra, it is common to use matrices as _transformations_, i.e. functions that take in a vector and output a new vector.
+In code that works with linear algebra, it is common to use matrices as _transformations_, functions that take in a vector and output a new vector.
 These matrices can often be divided into categories based on the operations they perform, such as a rotation matrix or an affine transformation matrix.

 The `Transform` wrapper exists to encode these differing properties on the type level, as well as to provide extra utilities for working with matrices in this fashion.